jakeNiemiec/react-floorplanner/README.md

-# react-planner
+# react-floorplanner

+(this is a fork of [react-planner](https://github.com/cvdlab/react-planner) by [CVDLAB](http://cvdlab.org/))

-*react-planner* is a [React][react] component which can be used to draw model buildings.
+*react-floorplanner* is a [React][react] component which can be used to draw model buildings.
 Drag & drop from a catalog of customizable and ready-to-use objects, you can start from 2D wireframes and land on 3D models.
 As a developer you can provide your users with new objects by adding them to the catalog.

 [![npm][npm_label]][npm_link]
 ![javascript][js]